top of page

 “The callousness of these men, to whom industrial organization gave control of the lives of other men, was appalling.
 I, who had lived out of the whirl of the world, had never dreamed that its work was carried on in such fashion.”

 He gets off to a bad start, injuring himself after being thrown about the ship by a turbulent sea, though eventually manages to find his sea-legs and learns how to survive among the men as a lowly servant.
-We discover that his master and nemesis is no one-dimensional character, but an intellectually-curious and well-read man as sharp as he is strong who enjoys discussing philosophy and literature as much as life-and-death battles upon, and against, the sea.
-He is brutal and capricious, physically unstoppable, and intellectually a match for Humphrey, whose idealist philosophy is challenged by Larsen’s worldview, forged by the brutality of his own life experiences.
+We soon discover that his master and nemesis is no one-dimensional character but an intellectually-curious and well-read man as sharp as he is strong who enjoys discussing philosophy and literature as much as life-and-death battles upon, and against, the sea.
+He is brutal and capricious, physically unstoppable, and intellectually a match for Humphrey, whose idealist philosophy is challenged by Larsen’s worldview, forged by the brutality of his life experiences.
 Larsen is a lonely individualist, bitter at the privilege of lesser men granted opportunities in life they did not earn.

 “…it lured me away and out of myself till I was no longer Hump the cabin-boy, nor Van Weyden, the man who had dreamed away thirty-five years among books…This, too, I learned, and quickly, for I felt somehow a wild desire to vindicate myself in Wolf Larsen’s eyes, to prove my right to live in ways other than of the mind.”

 This element of the story recalls the mythological path of the hero described by Joseph Campbell in The Hero with a Thousand Faces, which begins with a separation, followed by initiation, and then return.
-Humphrey begins to earn the respect of the other men, and soon after meets a woman, Maud Brewster, who is brought aboard after being stranded at sea.
+Humphrey begins to earn the respect of the other men, and soon after meets a woman, Maud Brewster, who is also brought aboard after being stranded at sea.
 Maud is a famous writer known to Humphrey, and they soon become close.
-Larsen has eyes for the young woman, and Humphrey becomes protective of his love interest, sensing the probability of an assault that does, in fact, occur.
-The incident drives Humphrey to do what seemed impossible – to escape the Ghost and the tyranny of Wolf Larsen.
+Larsen, too, has eyes for the young woman, however, and Humphrey becomes protective of his new love interest, sensing the probability of an assault that does, in fact, occur.
+The incident drives Humphrey to do what once seemed impossible – to escape the Ghost and the tyranny of Wolf Larsen.

 The final third of the story largely follows Humphrey and Maud’s escape to a deserted island and details their growing bond as they learn to survive far from civilisation.
-I found this part of the story less compelling, with the anticipated showdown between the two men seemingly averted.
+I found this part of the story less interesting, with the anticipated showdown between the two men seemingly averted.
 Perhaps London felt the same, as Larsen soon washes up upon the shore of the couples’ idyllic island getaway and the stage seems set for Humphrey’s greatest challenge.
-But the monster is much diminished; blind and consumed by an obscure and unnamed medical condition, he poses little danger and wastes away into nothing.
+But the monster is by now much diminished; blind and consumed by an obscure and unnamed medical condition, he poses little danger and wastes away into nothing.
 Humphrey’s final obstacle is not the Wolf, but his own inadequacy as a man, which he overcomes by repairing the Ghost and sailing it to safety.
-It is a slightly anti-climactic ending, as I had expected the ominous presence of ‘Death’ Larsen (Wolf’s brother) to take the story in a different direction.
+The change of narrative tack takes the wind out of the story’s sails in my opinion - I’d expected the ominous presence of ‘Death’ Larsen (Wolf’s apparently even more frightening brother and captain of a competing steamship, the Macedonia) to take the story in a different direction, and was disappointed that this element was not explored further.

 Comments